triton-inference-server/model_analyzer/docs/launch_modes.md

 -->
 # Launch Modes

-Triton Model Analyzer's `profile` subcommand supports three different launch modes along with Triton Server.
+Triton Model Analyzer's `profile` subcommand supports four different launch modes along with Triton Server.
 In the `local` and `docker` modes, Triton Inference Server will be launched by the Model Analyzer.
 In the `remote` mode, it is assumed there is an already running instance of Triton Inference Server.